2023 EVENTS

 Join us at our CAHS Market Day stall to talk all things Classics and Ancient History and purchase your 2023 Membership and Merchandise!

-Join us at the R. D. Milns Antiquities Museum for our CAHS Welcome Lunch to talk all things Classics and Ancient History and meet the executive and fellow historians, with a welcome and introduction from one of the museum’s staff about the events coming up in Semester 1 (this event is done in partnership with the R. D. Milns Antiquities Museum).
+Join us at the R. D. Milns Antiquities Museum for our CAHS Welcome Lunch to talk all things Classics and Ancient History and meet the executive and fellow historians, with a welcome and introduction from one of the museum’s staff about the events coming up in Semester 1 (event done in partnership with the R. D. Milns Antiquities Museum).

 Time: 9am-4pm